 Winter Grip Plus is designed for winter touring.

-With the Winter Grip 2 being optimised for smaller bikes, the Winter Grip Plus is more designed for bigger motorbikes to challenge harsh winter roads.
+With the Winter Grip 2 being optimised for smaller bikes, the Winter Grip Plus is more designed for larger motorbikes to challenge harsh winter roads.

 The Winter Grip Plus adds a Zero-Degree Steel Belt construction for high-speed stability and consistent contact, while extensive siping promotes quick warm-up and traction on cold, slick surfaces.